SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

 \subsection{Detection by the Attacker}

 An attacker can in turn try to detect that a client is running SplitGuard.
-It can then try to circumvent SplitGuard by using a legitimate surrogate model as described before.
+It can then try to circumvent SplitGuard by using a legitimate surrogate model learning the original classification task.

 If the server controls the model's output (Figure \ref{fig:splitnn_label_sharing}), then it can detect if the classification error of a batch is significantly higher than the other ones.
-Since SplitGuard is a potential, though not the only, explanation of such behavior, it presents an opportunity for an attacker to detect it.
+Since SplitGuard is a potential, though not the only, explanation of such behavior, this presents an opportunity for an attacker to detect it.
 However, the model behaving significantly differently for fake and regular batches also implies that the model is at a stage at which SplitGuard is effective.
-This leads to an interesting scenario: since the attack's and SplitGuard's effectiveness both depends on the model learning enough it seems as if the attack cannot be detected without the attacker detecting SplitGuard and vice versa.
+This leads to an interesting scenario: since the attack's and SplitGuard's effectiveness both depends on the model learning enough it seems as if the attack cannot be detected without the attacker detecting SplitGuard and vice versa.\footnote{Our claim with the preceding presentation however was that the discrepancy between fake and regular gradients precedes the FSHA server being able to extract useful information.}

 We argue that this is not the case, due to the clients being in charge of setting the $B_F$ value.
 For example, with the MNIST dataset for which the model obtains a classification accuracy around $98\%$ after the first epoch of training, a $B_F$ value of $4/64$ results in an expected classification accuracy of $91.8\%$ for fake batches (Equation \ref{eq:accuracy}).
 The SplitGuard scores on the other hand displayed in Figure \ref{fig:main_results} being very close to one implies that an attack can be detected with such a $B_F$ value.
-Thus, clients can make it difficult for an attacker to detect SplitGuard by setting the $B_F$ value more smartly, rather than setting it blindly as 1 for better effectiveness.
+Thus, clients can make it difficult for an attacker to detect SplitGuard by setting the $B_F$ value more smartly, rather than setting it blindly to 1.

-Finally, we strongly recommend once again that a secure SplitNN setup follow the three-part setup shown in Figure \ref{fig:splitnn_private_labels} to prevent the clients sharing their labels with the server.
-This way, an attacker would not be able to see the accuracy of the model, and it would become significantly harder for it to detect SplitGuard.
+Finally, we strongly recommend that a secure SplitNN setup follow the three-part setup shown in Figure \ref{fig:splitnn_private_labels} to prevent the clients sharing their labels with the server.
+This way, an attacker would not be able to see the accuracy of the model, and it would become harder for it to detect SplitGuard.